Caring for thoroughbreds

 New Zealand Thoroughbred Racing will:

-- Review, update and extend the NZTR Horse Welfare Guidelines to ensure that these are consistent with the government’s Animal Welfare (Horses and Donkeys) Code of Welfare released in 2016
+- Continue to review, update and extend the NZTR Horse Welfare Guidelines which were released in October 2019 and which are consistent with the government’s Animal Welfare (Horses and Donkeys) Code of Welfare released in 2016

 - Ensure that the Rules of Racing reinforce compliance with welfare regulations and appropriate sanctions applied to owners or trainers who are non-compliant.